tenaciousRas/ledwax-web-ui/README.md

 npm install
 ```

-Behind the scenes this will also call `bower install`.
+Behind the scenes this will call `bower install`.
 You should find that you have two new
 folders in your project.

 * `node_modules` - contains the npm packages for the tools we need